As this page has grown, it has become somewhat amorphous, so I thought I'd use some minimal Library Science skills & classify it.

 - Homosexuality in Greece and Rome - a source book of basic documents in translation

-- Didier Lestrade - French publisher of Magazine, which he's generously posted online.
+- Didier Lestrade - French publisher of Magazine (Archived site.), which he's generously posted online.
 Now he's writing for Minorités, which explores the connection between homophobia & Islamophobia.

 - Prop 8 - the musical